 "Mind explaining what the fuck we're looking at?" asked Jefferies.
 The woman ignored him, twitching as she started repetitively banging her fist against the concrete, humming to herself as though she were slowly losing her mind.
 Jefferies walked over to her, snapping his fingers in front of her face.
 "Hey, what the fuck is wrong with you?"

 The woman slowly turned, rocking in place as her eyes shifted to the amalgamation of flesh in the center of the room.
 Her pupils were completely dilated.
-Slowly, the liquid in the basin of arms began to rise into the air before splashing down again, as though it was being lapped up by an enormous, invisible tongue.
+Slowly, the liquid in the basin of arms began to rise into the air before splashing down again, as though it were being lapped up by an enormous, invisible tongue.
 The woman began to hum in distress, unable to peel her gaze away as the lapping of the liquid abruptly stopped.
 We all backed away from the basin, keeping our guns trained on the seemingly empty space.
-The woman was suddenly ripped from the ground and dragged screaming across the ceiling, disappearing into the adjoining hall as her shrieking disappeared in the distance.
+The woman was suddenly ripped from the ground and dragged screaming across the ceiling, disappearing into the adjoining hall as her shrieking sank into the distance.

 "Tanner, take point," said Jefferies.
 "We're doing a quick sweep, and then we're getting the fuck out of here."

 "Keep your skin covered up," said Barry.
 "There's something in the air."